multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-annotations.md

 Because they are not saved on the chain in full, they are also a lot cheaper than storage.

-In smart contracts we define them as trait methods with no implemetation, as follows:
+In smart contracts we define them as trait methods with no implementation, as follows:

 ```rust
 	#[event("transfer")]